pandas-dev/pandas/doc/source/comparison_with_sql.rst

     tips.groupby('sex').size()

-Notice that in the pandas code we used :meth:`~pandas.DataFrameGroupBy.size` and not :meth:`~pandas.DataFrameGroupBy.count`.
-This is because :meth:`~pandas.DataFrameGroupBy.count` applies the function to each column, returning the number of ``not null`` records within each.
+Notice that in the pandas code we used :meth:`~pandas.core.groupby.DataFrameGroupBy.size` and not :meth:`~pandas.core.groupby.DataFrameGroupBy.count`.
+This is because :meth:`~pandas.core.groupby.DataFrameGroupBy.count` applies the function to each column, returning the number of ``not null`` records within each.

 .. ipython:: python

     tips.groupby('sex').count()

-Alternatively, we could have applied the :meth:`~pandas.DataFrameGroupBy.count` method to an individual column:
+Alternatively, we could have applied the :meth:`~pandas.core.groupby.DataFrameGroupBy.count` method to an individual column:

 .. ipython:: python

     tips.groupby('sex')['total_bill'].count()

 Multiple functions can also be applied at once.
-For instance, say we'd like to see how tip amount differs by day of the week - :meth:`~pandas.DataFrameGroupBy.agg` allows you to pass a dictionary to your grouped DataFrame, indicating which functions to apply to specific columns.
+For instance, say we'd like to see how tip amount differs by day of the week - :meth:`~pandas.core.groupby.DataFrameGroupBy.agg` allows you to pass a dictionary to your grouped DataFrame, indicating which functions to apply to specific columns.

 .. code-block:: sql